H-pun/NexusAnalytics/analytics-ui/README.md

 Step 3(Optional).
 Switching database

-Wren-ui uses SQLite as our default database.
-To use Postgres as the database of wren-ui, you need to set the two environment variable below.
+Analytics-ui uses SQLite as our default database.
+To use Postgres as the database of analytics-ui, you need to set the two environment variable below.

 ```bash
 # windows